Are you looking for things to do in Tucson with kids? You’ve come to the right place. I have lots of ideas on things to do in Tucson with kids!

 40. If splashing is your kid’s favorite thing to do, check out one of the splash pad locations in the Tucson area.

 41. Catch a local or touring show or concert presented by UA Presents or Broadway Tucson.

-42. The Gaslight Theater offers hilarious year-round shows that the whole family will love.
+42. The Gaslight Theatre offers hilarious year-round shows that the whole family will love.
 Plus grab a bite to eat during the show from Grandma Tony’s Pizza or a meal at Little Anthony’s Diner next door afterward.

 43. Grab a gelato from Frost and take a stroll around La Encantada.
-Plan your visit to coincide with a storytime at Mildred Dildred.

 44. Another sweet idea is to pick up a few donuts from Amy’s Donuts.
 They offer both traditional and elaborate varieties, something to please just about everyone.

 Fun Things to do in Tucson with kids: Outside the city